Waupaca Municipal Airport

 Waupaca Municipal Airport (ICAO: KPCZ, FAA LID: PCZ) is a city owned public use airport located three nautical miles (6 km) southeast of the central business district of Waupaca, a city in Waupaca County, Wisconsin, United States.
-The airport is also known as Brunner Field, which opened in November of 1944.
+The airport is also known as Brunner Field, which opened in November 1944.
 It is located adjacent to U.S. Route 10.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a local general aviation facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a local general aviation facility.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned PCZ by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Waupaca Municipal Airport covers an area of 386 acre at an elevation of 840 feet (256 m) above mean sea level.
-It has two asphalt paved runways: 10/28 is 5,200 by 100 feet (1,585 x 30 m) with approved GPS approaches and 13/31 is 3,899 by 75 feet (1,188 x 23 m).
+It has two asphalt paved runways: the primary runway 10/28 is 5,200 by 100 feet (1,585 x 30 m) with approved GPS approaches and the crosswind runway 13/31 is 3,899 by 75 feet (1,188 x 23 m).

 KlattAero, LLC. is the fixed-base operator and also provides aircraft maintenance and inspections.
-Celestial Kinetics Flight Academy, LLC and Waupaca Aviation, LLC provide flight instruction and aircraft rentals.
+Flight instruction and aircraft rentals are also available at the airport.

 For the 12-month period ending September 14, 2022, the airport had 20,160 aircraft operations, an average of 55 per day: 99% general aviation, 1% air taxi and less than 1% military.

-In February 2023, there were 42 aircraft based at this airport: 36 single-engine, 4 multi-engine and 2 jet.
+In August 2024, there were 49 aircraft based at this airport: 43 single-engine, 4 multi-engine and 2 jet.